We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 The EBITDA is a measure of a Emerson Electric's overall financial performance and is widely used to measure a its profitability.

 |Revenue TTM||US$17.8 billion|

 |Operating margin TTM||17.64%|

 |Return on equity TTM||27.68%|

 TTM: trailing 12 months

 Shorting Emerson Electric shares

-There are currently 7.8 million Emerson Electric shares held short by investors – that's known as Emerson Electric's "short interest".
-This figure is 5.7% down from 8.2 million last month.
+There are currently 7.1 million Emerson Electric shares held short by investors – that's known as Emerson Electric's "short interest".
+This figure is 9.6% up from 6.5 million last month.